Manufacturing Deals Review

 Sector spotlights

 Last year we predicted that the Industrial Automation sector would remain attractive to both trade acquirers and PE investors, despite the wider macro-economic headwinds impacting the manufacturing sector in 2023.
-This has certainly been proven to be the case, with our analysis of UK M&A deals showing an increase in Industrial Automation deals of 11% in the year to a total of 70 deals, despite a backdrop of an 11% decline in the sector as a whole.
+This certainly proved to be the case, with our analysis of UK M&A deals showing an increase in Industrial Automation deals of 11% in the year to a total of 70 deals, despite a backdrop of an 11% decline in the sector as a whole.

 Industrial Automation is likely to remain one of manufacturing’s hot spots for M&A this year, with volumes and valuations reflecting the high gains that could be realised.